5 style lessons to steal from Bar La Rampa, a Cuban-inspired party paradise near Oxford Circus, London

 Perhaps the most impactful way to embrace Bar La Rampa’s South American style is through Azulejos tiles.
 These colorful jewels offer an unrivaled nod to escapism that will fill your interiors – and exteriors – with nostalgic memories of distant shores and sunnier seasons.
 This is the hallway flooring idea your wanderlust self deserves.

-Bar La Rampa (opens in new tab), 7/8 Market Pl, London W1W 8AG.
+Bar La Rampa, 7/8 Market Pl, London W1W 8AG.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
-During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
+During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
-She currently lives in London with her antique typewriter and expansive collection of houseplants.